gy0nd0/Fundamental_AI_Project1/README.md

 Target function:
 <img width="359" height="78" alt="image" src="https://github.com/user-attachments/assets/84ba202d-7d23-4537-8333-f6365cbea11f" />

 By this project code, you can understand the role of multi-layer to extract high frequency information.
+Please strictly follow under answer line to udnerstand the operation of entire code.